 The group's accounting policy and related disclosures on capitalisation of development costs is included in note 9.

 Key observations

-Intangibles capitalised during the year were in accordance with stated accounting policies and supporting documentation.
-We found no errors in the calculations.
+Intangibles capitalised during the year were in accordance with stated accounting policies and IAS 38.
+The detailed calculations and supporting evidence were consistent with the amounts capitalised.